benjaminpatra/README.md/README.md

 My main fields of interests are:
 - Financial Reinsurance (ILS)
-- AI applied to (Re)-Insurance linked focus on climate risk
+- AI applied to (Re)-Insurance linked focus
-- Rates and sovereign Bonds
+- Rates and sovereign Bonds (emerging debt)
 - Climate risks on Assets and Liabilities / Green Finance

 ---